adithyavit/adithyavit.github.io/_posts/2019-12-29-how_i_wrote_my_first_blog.md

 ### notes on hyde
 There is one more theme based on poole called hyde.
 This is similar to lanyon, but has a fixed sidebar as opposed to sliding sidebar on lanyon.
-I tried using it, but as it uses some deprecated tools, I encountered some issues while trying to serve it.
+I tried using it, but as it uses some deprecated libraies, I encountered some issues while trying to serve it.
 Even after fixing those things, the rendering was improper.
 So, I would suggest using lanyon and avoid hyde.

 ### two important issues to fix before publishing a blog post